Skip to main content

 Naomi Scott and Mena Massoud in Aladdin (2019)

-Aladdin is one of my favorite remakes out of the many stories Disney as attempted to rehash.
-Its leads, Mena Massoud and Naomi Scott, are stellar singers and have excellent on-screen chemistry.
-Like with most of Disney’s remakes, the film mostly stayed faithful to the source material.
-There were a few additions, like a new song for Jasmine (which I loved—Naomi Scott, great voice).
+Aladdin is one of my favorite of Disney’s live-action remakes.
+Mena Massoud and Naomi Scott are stellar singers and have excellent on-screen chemistry as Aladdin and Jasmine.
+As with the majority of Disney’s remakes, the film mostly stays faithful to the source material.
+There are a few additions, like a new song for Jasmine (which I loved—Naomi Scott, great voice).

 As for Will Smith—well, he’s no Robin Williams.
 Then again, there’ll never be another Robin Williams, I think.
-But it worked!
+But it works!

 Pete’s Dragon is an easy favorite, but it’s underrated among Disney’s impressive roster.
 As its name suggests, it follows the story of a young orphan named Pete who lives in a forest with his beloved pet dragon.
-The film is both heartwarming and sad at various points.
-But overall, it’s a flick that just feels like a warm hug.
+Directed by David Lowery (Disney’s Peter Pan & Wendy, The Green Knight) is both heartwarming and sad at various points, and a much better film than the original.
+It just feels like a warm hug.

 lily james disney live action cinderella